XsLangley/CoCoS-AAAI2022/README.md

 | JK-Net-CoCoS  | 83.59     | 71.47     | 80.68     | 71.88 &pm; 0.18       |
 | SGC-CoCoS     | 81.33     | 72.39     | 79.35     | 69.65 &pm; 0.16       |

+For more detailed ablation studies and additional experiments, please refer to our paper and the corresponding supplementary materials.